Heavyweight Hoodie & Crewneck

 Garment-dye, pigment, acid, stone, mineral, tie-dye on the finished piece.

-| What you actually get | Berun Cut-and-Sew Standard | Print-Shop-on-Blanks |
+| What you actually get | Berun Cut-and-Sew Standard | What to verify before signing a streetwear vendor |

 |---|---|---|

-| Garment origin | Cut and sewn from your pattern (or our graded block) and your fabric | Stock blank (Gildan / AS Colour-class) with a graphic applied |
+| Garment origin | Cut and sewn from your pattern (or our graded block) and your fabric | Confirm cut-and-sew from your pattern in writing, not graphic-on-stock-blank. |

-| Fabric & GSM | Your spec: 400-500 GSM terry / fleece, 240-280 GSM heavyweight jersey | Whatever the blank ships at, usually 280-320 GSM mid-weight |
+| Fabric & GSM | Your spec: 400-500 GSM terry / fleece, 240-280 GSM heavyweight jersey | Ask for the GSM you actually receive against the GSM you spec'd, in writing. |

-| Fit & pattern | Your oversized / boxy / relaxed block, drop-shoulder graded to hold after wash | The blank’s fixed fit — same garment everyone else prints on |
+| Fit & pattern | Your oversized / boxy / relaxed block, drop-shoulder graded to hold after wash | Confirm the block is graded for oversized / boxy / relaxed fit, not a fitted commodity block. |

-| Necklabel & trims | Custom woven main label, neck print, hangtag, drawcord tips, YKK pulls, patches | Generic sewn-in size tag; brand lives only on the print |
+| Necklabel & trims | Custom woven main label, neck print, hangtag, drawcord tips, YKK pulls, patches | Confirm custom woven main label and trims package, not a generic sewn-in size tag. |

-| Shrinkage after 5 washes | Compacted / pre-shrunk to ≤3% residual | 7-10% typical — the “shrank a size” failure |
+| Shrinkage after 5 washes | Compacted / pre-shrunk to ≤3% residual | Ask for the residual-shrinkage spec in writing after a defined number of wash cycles. |

-| Decoration durability | Method matched to fabric; screen 50-cycle, puff 30-wash, embroidery backed | One method for everything; puff cracks, DTG fades on black |
+| Decoration durability | Method matched to fabric; screen 50-cycle, puff 30-wash, embroidery backed | Confirm the wash-cycle bench test record per decoration method, not a generic claim. |

-| Wash & dye finishes | In-house wash house: garment-dye, acid, stone, mineral, tie-dye | Not available — blanks ship pre-finished |
+| Wash & dye finishes | In-house wash house: garment-dye, acid, stone, mineral, tie-dye | Verify wash house is in-house, not outsourced, with the wash spec sampled on your fabric first. |

-| Pre-bulk sample | Sealed sample: pattern + GSM + wash + all decoration + trims, photographed for sign-off | Print proof on a blank only |
+| Pre-bulk sample | Sealed sample: pattern + GSM + wash + all decoration + trims, photographed for sign-off | Ask for a sealed pre-bulk sample carrying pattern + GSM + wash + all decoration + trims, photographed for sign-off. |

-| Pattern & artwork retention | 12 calendar months on our server for fast restocks | No pattern to retain — you don’t own one |
+| Pattern & artwork retention | 12 calendar months on our server for fast restocks | Confirm pattern + artwork retention period in writing, with a defined re-print path. |

 We build the garment, then decorate it.
 Your oversized boxy block graded to hold its drop-shoulder, 400-500 GSM terry or fleece compacted to ≤3% residual shrinkage over 5 washes, and your custom woven main label, neck print, and hangtag.
 The sealed pre-bulk sample — pattern, GSM, wash, decoration, trims — is photographed and signed off, so bulk matches what you approved.